Standardized Assessment Information

-Indiana Statewide Testing for Educational Progress (ISTEP+) (Grades 3-8 and 10)
+Indiana Statewide Testing for Educational Progress (ISTEP+) (Grade 10)

-Students in grades 3rd-8th and 10th take the ISTEP+ test in the spring of each year during two different windows (the first in March and the second in April/May).The purpose of the Indiana Statewide Testing for Educational Progress Plus (ISTEP+) is to measure student achievement in the subject areas of English/language arts, mathematics, science (4th and 6th grade) and social studies (5th and 7th grade).
-High school students will take the ISTEP+ science test during the year in which they take biology, regardless of their grade level in school and will take the ISTEP+ math and English/language arts tests during their 10th grade year as requirements for graduation.
+Students in grade 10 take the ISTEP+ test in the spring of each year during two different windows (the first in March and the second in April/May).The purpose of the Indiana Statewide Testing for Educational Progress Plus (ISTEP+) is to measure student achievement in the subject areas of English/language arts and mathematics.
+Students will take the ISTEP+ math and English/language arts tests during their 10th grade year and must pass as a requirement for graduation.
 ISTEP+ reports student achievement levels according to the Indiana Academic Standards adopted by the Indiana State Board of Education.
 The ISTEP+ assessment is criterion-referenced and is designed to measure students’ mastery of the standards.
 Students are not compared to others but are simply striving to answer enough questions correctly to attain a passing score which is set by the state.
 Student performance on ISTEP+ is part of school accountability measures required by law.